 We are pleased to welcome all visitors to our Parish this week and we pray that our Lord bless you through the intercessions of the All-Holy Theotokos and Ever-Virgin Mary.
 We invite you to join us for church services regularly and to pray with our Christian family.

 Immediately following the Divine Liturgy this Sunday, we would like you to join us for our fellowship in the Very Rev. Emmanuel Papageorge Cultural Center.
-This Sunday, Fellowship Hour will be hosted by the Cretan Clubs of our Community.
-We hope you will join us for the luncheon as we break bread in the spirit of Christian Orthodox fellowship.
+This Sunday, our Sunday Church School will be hosting Fellowship Hour.
+We ask the parents of our Sunday Church School students to please bring refreshments for all to enjoy.

 Looking forward to seeing you in church, we wish you a blessed week!

 PLEASE TAKE NOTE WHEN COMMUNICATING WITHIN THE PARISH